 Customers booked on the 'Land Only' arrangements will now receive a Free Transfer, provided you arrive and depart on the tour only itinerary start and end dates.
-The transfers will be from the Explore designated airport or train station to the joining point of your tour, and then back from the ending point to the designated airport or train station.
+The complimentary transfers will be arranged from the Explore designated airport or train station to your trips joining point, and then back from the ending point to the designated airport or train station.
+Generally the airport or station that Explore have selected will be the one that is closest to the town or city where the trip starts, or the one nearest to the joining point.
+It will be either an airport or train station but not both.

 The exception to this rule is customers who are booked on a tour where the joining and ending point is at the designated airport or train station.

-Free transfers are not available for Self-Guided, Tailormade or Tours for Churches customers.
+Free transfers are not available for Self-Guided, Polar, Tailormade or Tours for Churches customers.
 If you are not eligible for the Free Transfer then you will need to make your own way through to the joining and ending point.
 On a majority of our tours Explore will be able to provide a private transfer at an additional cost.
 Please ask for a quote at the time of booking.